Popeye the Sailor (film series): Early history

 Popeye the Sailor, created by E.C.
 Segar, debuted in 1929 in his King Features Syndicate-distributed comic strip, Thimble Theatre.
 The character was growing in popularity by the 1930s and there was "hardly a newspaper reader of the Great Depression that did not know his name."
 It was obvious, however, that stars of a larger magnitude were being launched from animated cartoons, with the success of Mickey Mouse.
-In November 1932, King Features signed an agreement with Fleischer Studios, run by producer Max Fleischer and his brother, director Dave Fleischer, to have Popeye and the other Thimble Theatre characters begin appearing in a series of animated cartoons.
-The first cartoon in the series was released in 1933, and Popeye cartoons, released by Paramount Pictures, would remain a staple of Paramount's release schedule for nearly 25 years.
+In November 1932, King Features signed an agreement with Fleischer Studios, run by producer Max Fleischer and his brother, director Dave Fleischer, to have Popeye and the other Thimble Theatre characters begin appearing in a series of animated cartoons released by Paramount Pictures.
+The first cartoon in the series was released in 1933, and Popeye cartoons would remain a staple of Paramount's release schedule for nearly 25 years.

 One source of inspiration for the Fleischers were newspapers and comic strips, and they saw potential in Popeye as an animated star, thinking the humor would translate well onscreen.
 When the Fleischers needed more characters, they turned to Segar's strip: Wimpy debuted in the first regular Popeye cartoon, Swee'Pea, Poopdeck Pappy, the Goons, and Eugene the Jeep arrived onscreen by the late 1930s.
 Popeye was also given more family exclusive to the shorts, specifically his look-alike nephews Pipeye, Peepeye, Pupeye, and Poopeye.
 Spinach became a main component of the Popeye cartoons and was used for the energetic finale in each of them.
 Eventually, the Fleischers paired Popeye and spinach together far more than Segar ever did.
 In 1934, a statistic was released noting that spinach sales had increased 33% since the creation of the Popeye cartoons.
 Segar received crates of spinach at his home because of the Popeye association.
 The huge child following Popeye received eventually prompted Segar's boss, William Randolph Hearst, to order Segar to tone down the humor and violence.
 Segar was not ready to compromise, believing there would be "nothing funny about a sissy sailor."